flutter/website/json.md

 #### One-time code generation

-By running `flutter packages pub run build_runner build` in our project root, you generate json serialization code for your models whenever needed.
+By running `flutter packages pub run build_runner build` in the project root, you generate JSON serialization code for your model whenever its needed.
 This triggers a one-time build that goes through the source files, picks the relevant ones, and generates the necessary serialization code for them.